quexpl/fronthack-repo/sass/components/README.txt

 This folder is for all BootSMACSS components.
-Treat !EXAMPLE.SCSS file as guideline while creating new component.
+Copy and rename !EXAMPLE.SASS file to create new component.